Is the Apple Support email with the blue badge and BIMI logo legitimate?

 There are several reasons people disagree about these emails.
 Some are legitimate Apple messages that use security wording people associate with scams.
 Some are scam messages that copy Apple's layout but do not have the provider-rendered badge.
 Some are screenshots that hide the sender details.
 Others are forwarded messages where the forwarded copy no longer carries the same authentication evidence.

 A real BIMI logo does not mean a criminal spoofed Apple's BIMI record.
-In most cases, it means the message actually passed the checks needed for the receiver to show Apple's brand indicator.
-The risk shifts to other questions: Was the email really sent by Apple for your account?
-Was the message triggered by someone trying to reset access?
-Are the links going to Apple-owned domains?
+In most cases, it means the message passed the checks needed for the receiver to show Apple's brand indicator.
+The remaining questions concern context: Did you initiate the support case?
+Does the account activity exist?
+Do the links use Apple-owned domains?
+Is anyone asking for a password or verification code?
 Those are account and content checks, not BIMI checks.

 Flowchart for checking an Apple Support email from badge to account action.